-Here we present the best Electron applications available for Linux desktops, including Ubuntu, as well as macOS and Windows too.
+In this post we list the best Electron applications available for Ubuntu, Linux Mint, macOS and Windows.

-We’ve written about a lot of diverse Electron apps over the past few years, ranging from desktop podcast clients to popular IDEs.
+We’ve featured a diverse range of Electron apps on this blog over the past few years, ranging from USB image writers to desktop podcast clients to popular IDEs.

-Not everyone appreciates Electron’s cross-platform versatility as much as we do.
-Heck, I once wrote an opinion piece explaining why Electron apps aren’t evil.
-Some have issues with the amount of memory Electron apps use up, the CPU cycles they eat up, and the disk size they take up.
+Not everyone is appreciative of Electron’s cross-platform versatility so I once wrote an opinion piece explaining why Electron apps aren’t evil.
+Common issues with Electron apps include the amount of memory, CPU, and disk space they can require to run.

 What Are Electron apps?